jaketae/jaketae.github.io/_posts/2019-12-03-monte-carlo.md

 We all know from calculus class that integration can be difficult.
 Everyone has encountered integrals of varying monstrosity at one point in their lives, scrambling to solve it with integration by parts or some obscure, creative substitution, only to realize that everything wounds up in the middle of nowhere.
 Well, good news for all of us---Monte Carlo methods can be used to estimate the value of mind-pulverizing, complicated definite integrals.

-Let's say we want to estimate the value of an integral of a function $f$ over some domain $D$.
+Let's say we want to estimate the value of an integral of a function $$f$$ over some domain $$D$$.

 $$F = \int_D^{} f(x) \ dx$$

-Now assume that there is some probability density function $p(x)$ defined over $D$.
+Now assume that there is some probability density function $$p(x)$$ defined over $$D$$.
 Then, we can alter this integral as  shown below.

 $$F = \int_D^{} \frac{f(x)}{p(x)} p(x) \ dx$$

 Notice that this integral can now be understood as an expected value for some continuous random variable.
-In other words, $F$ collapses into the following expression.
+In other words, $$F$$ collapses into the following expression.

 $$F = E\left[ \frac{f(x)}{p(x)}\right]$$

 What does this tell us?
-This means that we can simply calculate an integral by randomly sampling the values of $f(x)$ such that $x$ follows some probability distribution $p(x)$.
-The probability distribution part simply ensures that values of $x$ that are more probable are sampled more often than others.
-Intuitively, we are effectively taking a weighted mean of the values of $f(x)$, which is the loose definition of expected values.
+This means that we can simply calculate an integral by randomly sampling the values of $$f(x)$$ such that $$x$$ follows some probability distribution $$p(x)$$.
+The probability distribution part simply ensures that values of $$x$$ that are more probable are sampled more often than others.
+Intuitively, we are effectively taking a weighted mean of the values of $$f(x)$$, which is the loose definition of expected values.
 Now, to simplify things a bit, we are going to take a look at an example that does not involve much probability distributions.
 Conside the following integal of sine, a classic in calculus 101:

 $$\int_0^1 \sin(x) \ dx$$